-During the year ended 31 December 2020, the Group received rent concessions for its leased properties amounting to HK\$1,524,000 (2019: Nil) in the form of a discount on fixed payments during the period of severe social distancing and travel restriction measures introduced to contain the spread of COVID-19.
+During the year ended 31 December 2021, the Group received rent concessions for its leased properties amounting to HK\$1,946,000 (2020: HK\$1,524,000) in the form of a discount on fixed payments during the period of severe social distancing and travel restriction measures introduced to contain the spread of COVID-19.

-As disclosed in note 2(c), the Group has early adopted the Amendment to HKFRS 16, Covid-19-Related Rent Concessions, and applies the practical expedient introduced by the Amendment to the above eligible rent concessions received by the Group during the year.
+As disclosed in note 2(c), the Group has early adopted the Amendment to HKFRS 16, Covid-19-Related Rent Concessions beyond 30 June 2021, and has applied the practical expedient introduced by the Amendment to the above eligible rent concessions received by the Group during the year ended 31 December 2021.

-Details of total cash outflow for leases, the maturity analysis of lease liabilities and the future cash outflows arising from leases not recognised as lease liabilities at the end of the reporting period are set out in notes 24(b), 29 and 38(b) respectively.
+Details of total cash outflow for leases, the maturity analysis of lease liabilities and the future cash outflows arising from leases not recognised as lease liabilities at the end of the reporting period are set out in notes 24(b), 29 and 38 respectively.